BlackBlocks-io/laconicman/README.md

 # Laconicman

 **Laconicman** is a command-line utility designed to interact with Kubernetes Ingress resources and manage related Laconic deployments.
-It helps you identify and clean up resources associated with Ingresses, query GraphQL endpoints for Laconic registry records, and ensure that critical deployments are protected from accidental deletion.
+It helps you identify and clean up resources associated with Ingresses, query GraphQL endpoints for Laconic registry records, ~~and ensure that critical deployments are protected from accidental deletion~~.

 ## Features